thhreh/leetcode/tree recurssion/617. Merge Two Binary Trees/readme.md

 worked, but hell slow.
 Basiclly brute force.
 Makesure starting condition is checked.\
-try to understand more effieicnt solution.
+try to understand more effieicnt solution.\
+a much beter solution is in solution2, which uses common recurssion.